Published: 17. April 2021 updated: 17. November 2024

 Since the German-speaking immigrants often moved together in groups at that time, it is possible that the Obermayer and Reitz families met.
 However, it is questionable whether they knew of their (in-law) relationship.

 In 1755, the French and Indian War was raging on the Pennsylvania frontier.
-On October 16, Native Americans massacred 24 settlers near Penn’s Creek.
-No doubt tensions were high among the settlers throughout the region.
+On October 16, Native Americans attact the settlers near Penn’s Creek.
+No doubt tensions were high throughout the region.

 According to the 1905 Overmyer History, Johann Georg Obermayer began his military service as a captain in this war.